vishvajeet322/EdgeAI_GaugeMeterReading/README.md

 ## Data Collection

-- We collect the dataset, and train yolov5 and nanodent for object detection
+- We collect the dataset, and train yolov5 and nanodent for object detection.
+- FOMO (efficient object detection) MobileNetV2 0.35 was trained on edgeimpuse